karnfromev/joshsolana/README.md

 This repository is created for Ignite, the Solana Hackathon.

-This repository contains some Assets and some Library files, not all.
+This repository contains no Asset files and some Library files.